 The Collegiate Middle Level Association (CMLA) is a professional organization for all Middle Level Teacher Education majors or those interested in the education of young adolescents.
 This association offers members a chance to interact with others interested in Middle Level Education on both a professional and social level, as well as hearing guest speakers who deal with current topics concerning future middle level educators.

-Faculty Advisor: Kristina Falbe, Student Contact: Victoria West, General Inquiries
+Faculty Advisor: Kristina Falbe, Student Contact: Katie Kurtz, General Inquiries

 An association providing dual language teacher education students with a social and academic student organization that will provide understanding of the bilingual educator and a sounding board in matters affecting their profession.